Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 Variant providers have two main purposes in aiding installers.
 Firstly, they are used to filter variants — tell which of the wheels are supported.
-Secondly, they are used to sort variants — tell which of the supported variants should be installed.
+Secondly, they are used to sort variants — rank the compatible variants from the most desirable to the least.

 In the simplest cases, sorting is easy.
 If you have a bunch of variants for different CPU baselines, you sort them from the highest to the lowest,